joelbarmettlerUZH/Spring_Boot_Demo/README.md

 }
 ```

 This tiny class is a fully operational web application.
 The **@SpringBootApplication** annotation tells Spring Boot to set up the default configuration for Spring Projects, Starts the applicatoin context including the whole RESTapi, Services or Repositories, starts the Tomcat server and finally performs a recursive path scan which finds all Spring Annotations (@Something) and injects methods into these classes, making them pure Java again.
-This **@Something** Annotation will be used heavily in String Boot, since Spring is an annotation-based Framework.
+This **@Something** Annotation will be used heavily in Spring Boot, since Spring is an annotation-based Framework.
 Adding such an annotation tells Spring that this Class has a well-defined purpose, and spring will automatically extend our annotated class with important features matching our goals.
 The main method does nothing more than call SpringApplication to run our current Class.
-This code is already executable: When pressing "Run" in your IDE or right-clicking the build.gradle-File with hitting "Run", a webserver on the default Port :8080.
+This code is already executable: When pressing "Run" in your IDE or right-clicking the build.gradle-File with hitting "Run".
 When you visit [localhost](http://localhost:8080/) in your browser, you will see an error page since we have not defined what should happen when we visit the page */* - but not a message that the page is not found because indeed a server connection was found - it just does not yet return anything back to you.

 We need such an annotated main-method because we are getting a single JAR file in the end that should be independently executable on every system that runs a JVM.
-To make this possible, we include a main method into our applicatoin that runs SpringApplicaton, which will then start our Webserver Container, initialize all services, hosts the Web-Services and so on.
+To make this possible, we include a main method into our application that runs SpringApplication, which will then start our Webserver Container, initialize all services, hosts the Web-Services and so on.
 We then push our main Class into that server container in order to make it run inside the server.
 Which is exactly what we do with this single line of code:

 ```java
 SpringApplication.run(DemoApplication.class, args);
 ```

 Now let's have a look at our imports. **org.springframework.boot.autoconfigure.SpringBootApplication** let's us use the **@SpringBootApplication** annotation, while **org.springframework.boot.SpringApplication** includes the **SpringApplication**-Class on which we call the method **run**.
-We could have passed some arguments to the class we invoke (DemoApplication.class), which would then be retreived by the *String[] args*-Argument of the main method.
+We could have passed some arguments to the class we invoke (DemoApplication.class), which would then be retrieved by the *String[] args*-Argument of the main method.

 ## REST Controller
 A controller is a simple Java-Class annotated with **@RestController**.
 A Controller receives a request and calls a Method (Service) to handle it.
-The Requets can be of 4 different types:
+The requests can be of 4 different types:
-- *GET*: The Person that sends the request to the server wants to **receive** information from it
+- *GET*: The person that sends the request to the server wants to **receive** information from it
 - *POST*: The sender wants to **create** a new object in the backend.
 - *PUT*: The sender would like to **modify** an existing resource.
 - *DELETE*: The sender wants to delete an object

 The Request-Types define the context, the intention of the request.
-In theory, you could create a GET-Request that deletes Objects, or create a PUT-Requests that modifies absolutely nothing and just returns data.
+In theory, you could create a GET-Request that deletes objects, or create a PUT-Requests that modifies absolutely nothing and just returns data.
 These types serve more as "intention specifiers" and so that we can map multiple different request types to the same context / URL.

 Every request is sent to a specific URL.
 Behind each URL, a REST Controller is located.
-One such controller handles either a *GET/POST/PUT/DELETE* Request.
+One such controller handles either a *GET/POST/PUT/DELETE* request.
 The REST-Controller receives one of these request types from the browser, together with an optional JSON containing information about the request.
-The Controller then invokes some Methods to handle the request and finally responds to the Request with a JSON and **STATUS CODES** that indicate whether the request was successfull/failed/invalid.
+The Controller then invokes some methods to handle the request and finally responds to the request with a JSON and **STATUS CODES** that indicate whether the request was successful/failed/invalid.
 The Controller itself is only responsible for taking the request - calling the right function - sending a JSON back.
 He is not responsible for computing anything.

-To create a new Rest-Contorller, we need to define a **@RestController**, the URL where it should response to, and the request-type it should handle.
+To create a new Rest-Controller, we need to define a **@RestController**, the URL where it should response to, and the request-type it should handle.
 First, we create a new Java package called **Controllers** and a new Java-Class inside of it that is named *functionality*Controller, like ExampleController.
 One Controller should always handle at most a small set of URLs and be responsible for one certain type of requests.
-Like when we want to controll User-data via the RESTapi, we create a UserController that allows managing, creating, deleting and modifying users in the backend.
+Like when we want to control User-data via the RESTapi, we create a UserController that allows managing, creating, deleting and modifying users in the backend.
 Accordingly, the URL will be like http://www.YourDomain.com/api/v1/user, to which the frontend can send GET/POST/PUT/DELTE requests, the UserController receives and handles them.

 When the Java-Class is created, we create the new Controller as follows: